mtournay/silex-twig-breadcrumb-extension/README.md

+# Aim of this fork
+This fork was intended to keep compatibility with silex 2.3, without dependencies from symfony 4 I also add some minor functionnality

 # Twig breadcrumb extension for Silex
 This is a breadcrumb extension for Twig which includes a breadcrumb service provider for silex for easy and simple use of breadcrumbs in Silex.